awave1/lecture-notes/grst205/midterm03.md

   - publicly funded as a part of **ludi**
 - Organized by politicians and magistrates (especially *aediles*) during Republic; dominated by emperor in Imperial Period

+## ??

+- **Sacrosanctity**: was a right of tribunes in Rome not to be harmed physically.
+Plebeians took an oath to regard anyone who laid hands on a tribune as an outlaw liable to be killed without penalty.